mvolkmann/blog/src/smalltalk/01-overview.md

 - GemTalk

-- Etoys
+- <a href="https://en.wikipedia.org/wiki/Etoys_(programming_language)" target="_blank">Etoys</a>

+  "Etoys is a child-friendly computer environment and object-oriented prototype-based programming language for use in education."
-  This was created for the One Laptop per Child (OLPC) project.
+  It was used in the One Laptop per Child (OLPC) project.

 - GNU Smalltalk